laboon/ebook/text/25_test_plans.md

 Unfortunately, simply having a correspondence between all requirements and a test case for each does not always mean that you have developed a good test plan.
 You may have to add additional tests to ensure that requirements work together in tandem, or check for cases from the user's point of view that may not map directly to requirements or flow directly from them.
 Even more importantly, you will need to gain an understanding of the context that the software exists in.
 Having domain knowledge of the field can help you understand basic use cases, how the system interacts with the environment, possible failure modes, and how users would expect the system to recover from those failure modes.
 If nobody on the team understands the domain of the software, it may be worthwhile to discuss the software with a subject matter expert (SME) before writing a test plan.

 Understanding the programming environment that the software is written in can also facilitate writing a test plan.
 Although this technically veers into grey-box testing as opposed to black-box testing, since you as a tester will know some of the internal implementation details, it can provide valuable insight in knowing where potential errors may lurk.
 Allow me to give an example.
-In Java, dividing by zero, as in the code below, will throw a `java.lang.ArithmeticException`.
+In Java, dividing by zero, as in the code below, will throw a `java.lang.ArithmeticException`:

 ```java
 int a = 7 / 0;